tlane311/currency-conversions/README.md

-# Converts Curriencies
+# Converts Currencies

-This is a single page app built with react using [Currency Exchange](https://rapidapi.com/fyhao/api/currency-exchange).
+This is a single page app built with reactjs using [Currency Exchange](https://rapidapi.com/fyhao/api/currency-exchange).